 RSUs require future service as a condition for the delivery of the underlying shares of Class A common stock (unless the recipient is then eligible for retirement under the Company's retirement policy) and convert into Class A common stock on a one-for-one basis after the stipulated vesting periods.
-The grant date fair value of the RSUs, net of an estimated forfeiture rate, is amortized over the vesting periods or requisite service periods.
+The grant date fair value of the RSUs, net of an estimated forfeiture rate, is amortized over the vesting periods or requisite service periods, and, for purposes of calculating diluted net income per share, are included in the diluted weighted average shares of Class A common stock outstanding using the treasury stock method.
 Expense relating to RSUs is charged to "compensation and benefits" expense (and, as applicable, in "restructuring" expense, with respect to the expense associated with the acceleration of unrecognized expense pertaining to RSUs granted previously to individuals who were terminated in the restructuring programs during 2009 and 2010) as follows within the Company's condensed consolidated statements of operations:

-Three Months Ended June 30, ed Six Months Ended June 30, 2010 2009 2010 2009 Compensation and benefits (including \$24,860 in the six month period ended June 30, 2010 relating to the amendment of the Company's retirement policy(a)) \$50,530 \$64,111 \$154,343 \$128,559 Restructuring - - 46,880 24,239 Total \$50,530 \$64,111 \$201,223 \$152,798
+Three Months Ended June 30,

+2010 2009 2010 2009

+Compensation and benefits (including \$24,860 in the six month period ended June 30, 2010 relating to the

+amendment of the Company's retirement policy(a)) \$50,530 \$64,111 \$154,343 \$128,559

+Restructuring - - 46,880 24,239

+Total \$50,530 \$64,111 \$201,223 \$152,798